Date posted: 09/05/2018

 - Provide integrated counseling and case management services that effectively engage tenants and promote personal growth and wellness, housing stability and accomplishment of service plan goals on an ongoing basis.

-- Effectively engage and work with a diverse caseload of formerly homeless individuals living with physical health and wellness needs, mental health and substance use issues.
+- Effectively engage and work with a diverse caseload of formerly homeless individuals living with physical health issues, mental health, and substance use issues.

 - Participate in and facilitate weekly clinical case conferences including intake meetings.

-- Develop and implement programming that address larger community trends and needs.
+- Develop and implement programming that addresses larger community trends and needs.

 - Work closely with Leasing and Compliance team to ensure housing stability.